kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ### By when must I migrate my APIRules `v1beta1`?

-Migrate your `v1beta1` resources to version `v2` before release 3.10, which disables migration and reconciliation of these resources.
+To migrate APIRules `v1beta1` to `v2` with no downtime, you must to it before release 3.10, which disables reconciliation of APIRules and their subresources.
 It is scheduled for 19 August 2026 (fast channel) and 2 September 2026 (regular channel).

-Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
-Changes you make will not be reverted, and unmanaged resources may cause disruptions in workload availability and access.
+Migration remains possible after these dates, but zero downtime is no longer guaranteed.

 ### How do I know which APIRules must be migrated?
 You must migrate all APIRules `v1beta1` to version `v2`.
 To list all your APIRules `v1beta1`, run the following command: